ibm-cloud-docs/cis/log-fields.md

 ## Available fields
 {: #logpull-available-fields}

 The following tables indicate the fields available by dataset.
-Log fields are subject to change, so it is recommended to use the [Available Log Fields API](/docs/apis/cis#list-fields-for-dataset-v2) to pull the most up-to-date version of the available fields.
+Log fields are subject to change.
+Use the [Available Log Fields API](/docs/apis/cis#list-fields-for-dataset-v2) to pull the most up-to-date version of the available fields.

 ### HTTP requests